Sacred Ash, Tree of Life, take me to the underworld...

+The ash tree has always been associated with a certain wildness, and the mystical aspects of the divine feminine, as the traditional witches brook, or besom, was made of ash branches mixed with birch and willow, to bring a trine of magic; this is a reference to the trinity of the mother, maiden and crone.
 It is said that witches danced around the ash pole, moving it between their legs, as if riding a broomstick into the otherworld.
 We now know that the ash branches were smeared with a salve known to induce trance, and that the membranes of the yoni are a good place to put this salve for fast absorption!

-As a lunar tree, it also connects deeply with the element of water and healing.
+As a lunar tree however, it connects deeply with the element of water and healing.
 The most powerful associations with the ash that are still in use today are the maypole used during Beltane, and the World Tree.
 The Maypole is seen as phallic, a solar centre from which life is created, so using a lunar tree like the ash for the maypole balances the interplay and sexual dance that occurs at Beltane - “Hurray, Hurray, it is the first of May, outdoor screwing begins today!”

 In early times in Britain, the ash tree was associated with rebirth and new life, and it was famous for its ability to heal children, who were passed through a split in the tree's trunk in order to be cured of ruptures, hernias, rickets and warts.
 It is said that passing through the sacred ash tree was to pass from one dimension into another.
 It also has been said that women associated with the ash tree are also associated with birth; the ash is associated with spring and new life.
 The ash is sometimes referred to in the feminine, as 'sister ash', 'mother ash' or 'granny ash', and in many folklore tales it is referred to as the lady of the woods.